jhpuah/EEGDM/README.md

 <img src="assets/Result1.png" width="566">
 </div>

-## 🔀 Generalize to CHB-MIT
+## 🔀 Generalize to CHB-MIT and IIIC
 To verify the robustness of the learned representations in cross-domain generalization, we finetuned the model on a dataset with unseen characteristics.

-More specifically, the model pretrained on TUEV (containing sharp waves and artifacts) is finetuned on CHB-MIT for seizure detection.
+More specifically, the model pretrained on TUEV (containing sharp waves and artifacts) is finetuned on CHB-MIT for seizure detection and IIIC for seizure cllassification.

 The results show that EEGDM outperforms other FMs despite having a much smaller pretraining set that lacks variety, indicating high generalizability and robustness.